Cristie-Lenahan/inference-worker/README.md

 This MCP server provides the following core functionalities:

 - **Task Submission:** Allows users to submit tasks to the Cerebras AI inference platform.
+- **Task Submission:** Allows users to submit tasks to the Cerebras AI inference platform.
-- **Task Decomposition:** Breaks down complex tasks into smaller, well-defined sub-tasks for parallel processing.
+- **Task Decomposition:** (Pending) Breaks down complex tasks into smaller, well-defined sub-tasks for parallel processing.
-- **Orchestration:** Manages the parallel processing of sub-tasks using worker modules.
+- **Orchestration:** (Pending) Manages the parallel processing of sub-tasks using worker modules.
-- **Result Aggregation:** Collects and compiles results from worker modules.
+- **Result Aggregation:** (Pending) Collects and compiles results from worker modules.
+- **Inference Processing:** Handles communication with the Cerebras AI API to execute tasks.
 - **Inference Processing:** Handles communication with the Cerebras AI API to execute tasks.

 ## Process Flow